ask/redish/README.rst

 * ``Pickler``

-Uses :mod:`pickle` to serialize Python objects.
-This can store any object that can be pickled (i.e. not lambdas and objects not resolving back to a module).
+Uses the ``pickle`` module to serialize Python objects.
+This can store any object except lambdas or objects not resolving back to a module.

 Example::

     >>> from redish import serialization
     >>> db = Client(serializer=serialization.Pickler())

 * ``JSON``::

 Stores values in JSON format.
 This supports lists, dicts, strings, numbers,